 - Internal port is 80.

-Ensure you have also setup passwords on both the admin and the surveillance user to help avoid unwanted visitors.
+Ensure you also have set up passwords on both the admin and the surveillance user to help avoid unwanted visitors.

-Configuring the Settings in MotionPie
+Configuring the Settings in MotionEye OS

-Surveillance username and password can also be set in here this can be used to just access the camera interface.
+Surveillance username and password can also be set in here this can be used to just to access the camera interface.